EVOLVED-5G/TSN_FrontEnd/README.md

 4. Install the required libraries: `pip install -r requirements.txt`
 5. Start the server: `flask run`

-> Changes made to the `Profiles` folder will be reflected in the TSN AF after restarting the server
+> Changes made to the `Profiles` folder and `config.yml` will be reflected in the TSN AF after restarting the server

 ## Endpoints